sampence0/cvgradeprediction/README.md

 ## Methodology

-The analysis employs a two-step approach for model selection and validation:

 1. **Forward Selection**: We initially perform forward selection to identify a subset of predictors that contribute the most to explaining the variance in the final grades (`G3`).
 This method starts with no predictors and iteratively adds in variables that improve the model's performance based on a chosen criterion, such as the Cp statistic.

 2. **Cross-Validation**: After identifying the best subset of predictors, we use K-Fold Cross-Validation to assess the model's generalizability.
 This technique partitions the original training data set into 'K' equally sized folds.
 A model is trained on 'K-1' of these folds and validated on the remaining one.
 The process is repeated 'K' times, each time with a different fold serving as the validation set.
 The criterion for model selection is the Mean Squared Error (MSE), averaged over all 'K' folds.